Software Engineering for Self-Directed Learners »

 This lesson covers that part.

-GitHub is a web-based services that host Git repositories and add collaboration features on top of Git.
-Two other similar platforms are GitLab or Bitbucket.
-While Git manages version control locally, these platforms make it easier for individuals and teams to work together by providing shared access to repositories, issue tracking, pull requests, and permission controls.
+GitHub is a web-based service that hosts Git repositories and adds collaboration features on top of Git.
+Two other similar platforms are GitLab and Bitbucket.
+While Git manages version control locally, such platforms make it easier for individuals and teams to work together by providing shared access to repositories, issue tracking, pull requests, and permission controls.
 They are widely used in both open-source and commercial software development.
-Here we'll be GitHub.
+Here we'll be using GitHub.

 On GitHub, a Git repo can be put in one of two spaces: